UninvitedActivity/PiHoleLists/README.md

 A by-product of 'centralising' my PiHole lists is that it'll be easier to remember them all.

 FYI, below is my current set of PiHole DNS block lists.
-Be warned, there are over 9.5 million domain names blocked, almost all of which come from two lists, the bottom two: My NRD list (~4.35 million) and the Firebog Prigent-Adult list (~4.64 million):
+Be warned, there are over 10 million domain names blocked, almost all of which come from two lists: My NRD list (~4.8 million) and the Firebog Prigent-Adult list (~4.6 million):

 - https://adaway.org/hosts.txt
 - https://raw.githubusercontent.com/anudeepND/blacklist/master/adservers.txt